-The IsAP mode of operation was published at FSE 2017 [DEM+17] as an approach to provide inherent security against differential power analysis (DPA) attacks.
+The ISAP mode of operation was published at FSE 2017 [DEM+17] as an approach to provide inherent security against differential power analysis (DPA) attacks.
 DPA attacks constitute the most powerful class of passive side-channel attacks in practice and work by accumulating information of the secret key by observing multiple encryptions (or decryptions) of different inputs.
-By integrating a sponge-based re-keying function in an encrypt-then-MAC construction to always use fresh keys for processing new data, IsAP significantly increases the robustness against DPA and related attacks.
+By integrating a sponge-based re-keying function in an encrypt-then-MAC construction to always use fresh keys for processing new data, ISAP significantly increases the robustness against DPA and related attacks.
 Compared to the original published proposal [DEM+17], we have improved the mode to address a broader spectrum of implementation attacks, including fault attacks.

-We recommend four instances: IsAP-K-128A, IsAP-A-128A, IsAP-K-128, and IsAP-A-128.
+We recommend four instances: IsAP-A-128A, IsAP-K-128A, IsAP-A-128 and IsAP-K-128.
 All instances are designed to provide 128-bit security against cryptanalytic attacks as well as inherent security against certain classes of side-channel attacks.
-The first and third employ the 400-bit Keccak-p[400] permutation [BDPV11e; Nat15], which is a smaller sibling of the SHA-3 permutation used among others by Ketje Sr, a round-3 candidate in the CAESAR competition.
-The second and fourth apply the 320-bit Ascon-p permutation [DEMS16; DEMS19] introduced by Ascon, the primary recommendation for lightweight authenticated encryption in the final CAESAR portfolio.
+Two instances apply the 320-bit Ascon-p permutation [DEMS16] introduced by Ascon, the primary recommendation for lightweight authenticated encryption in the final CAESAR portfolio.
+We want to emphasize that both Ascon and IsAP are Finalists of NIST's lightweight crypto standardization process.
+So, implementations of the permutation Ascon-p enable the flexibility of using the functionalities provided by Ascon, IsAP-A-128A, and IsAP-A-128.
+The other two instances employ the 400-bit KECCAK-p[400] permutation [BDPV11e; Nat15], which is a smaller sibling of the SHA-3 permutation used among others by KETJE SR [BDP+16a], a round-3 candidate in the CAESAR competition.